gerbal/Wiki-reliable/README.md

   2. pulls any editing data
     Pop-up displays any editing data pulled from the article statistics page
   3. pull all relevant editing data
     Pulls all the data needed to compute a reliability score.
 Does not need to be displayed in pop-up except in debugging state.
-2.Proof of concept
+2. Proof of concept
   1. formats data
     Formats and displays data pulled from the article statistics page in a way usable by other APIs or by our own index calculator
   2. calculates an index